Academic Peer Coaching

 • Goal setting

 Our academic peer coaches are available every weekday.
-You can meet with a coach virtually and in-person in 1131 Glenn L. Martin Hall on Monday, Tuesday, Wednesday, and Thursday.
-Additionally, we have drop-in hours on Tuesdays from 10:30pm-4:30pm, where you can come to our office and meet with a coach without making an appointment first.
+You can meet with a coach virtually on Tuesday, Thursday, Friday, Saturday, and Sunday and in-person in 1131 Glenn L. Martin Hall on Tuesday, Thursday, and Friday.
+Additionally, we have drop-in hours on Tuesdays from 8:50am-3pm, where you can come to our office and meet with a coach without making an appointment first.

 When meeting with a coach, students can learn about resources available to them, get assistance from another student on achieving academic success, and create an Action Plan to reach their goals.
 Note that coaches do not provide specific course tutoring or resume/interview reviews, but can guide students to the resources they need for these issues.